Driving Guide

 Regular servicing

-Schedule a thorough winter service for your vehicle, focusing on the engine, brakes, and electrical systems.
+If you’re in a Zenith vehicle through our company car or salary sacrifice car scheme, you can schedule a thorough winter service for your vehicle, focusing on the engine, brakes, and electrical systems.
 A professional check can uncover issues before they occur.

 Fluids and antifreeze